Who says pub crawls have to be expensive? These seven pubs make it surprisingly affordable.

 The Hedley Verity

 Now, veer back onto Woodhouse Lane and nip into The Hedley Verity.
 It’s a Wetherspoon’s pub, so you know it’s cheap here.
-If you’re keeping a tight rein on your purse strings, a pint of Ruddles is just £1.99, but you can also get Doom Bar for £2.39 or Shipyard American Pale for £2.69.
+If you’re keeping a tight rein on your purse strings, a pint of Ruddles Best is just £1.69, but you can also get Doom Bar for £2.39 or local cask ales for £2.39.
 Want lager?
-Bud Light is just £2.59, with a pint of San Miguel for £3.39.
+Bud Light is just £2.69, with a pint of Coors for £3.39.
 Bargain!

 The Hedley Verity, 43a Woodhouse Lane, Leeds, West Yorkshire, LS1 3HQ.

 Next, nip down Merrion Street to reach Parkside Tavern, a popular spot for pool, darts and live sport.
-Their cask ales are around £3 throughout the week, but if you go on a Wednesday, you can get one for just £2.50 from the likes of Saltaire and Ilkley Brewery.
+Their cask ales are around £4 throughout the week, but if you go on a Wednesday, you can get one for just £2.50 from the likes of Saltaire.
 The deals don’t stop there.
-Happy hour runs all day on Thursdays and Sundays, so you can get your mitts on £3.50 bottles of Corona and medium glasses of wine too.
+Happy hour runs all day on Thursdays, so you can get your mitts on cheap lager and cocktails.

 Parkside Tavern, Merrion Street, Leeds, West Yorkshire, LS2 8JE.

 You’re off to Briggate next to visit a Leeds institution.
 North Bar has an unparalleled selection of beer, but not all of it will blow the budget.
-Grab yourself a seat, soak up the art on the walls and get yourself a Session Pale for £3.40.
-Fancy a Kirkstall Pale instead?
-It’ll set you back £3.70.
+Grab yourself a seat, soak up the art on the walls and get yourself a Vanishing Point Blonde Ale for £3.70 and other casks for around £4.
 You can even capture some blurry memories in the photo booth.

 North Bar, 24 New Briggate, Leeds, West Yorkshire, LS1 6NU.